Aryan-Vora/ytMiniplayer/private_policy.md

-Privacy Policy for YT miniplayer extension
+# Privacy Policy for YouTube Mini Player Extension

-Last Updated: 4/8/2025
+**Last Updated: April 8, 2025**

- This privacy policy explains how we collect, use, and protect your information when you use our Extension.
+This privacy policy explains how we handle information when you use our YouTube Mini Player Extension.

-Information We Collect
+## Information Collection and Usage

-Local Storage Data:
+**Local Storage Only:**
-Your previous youtube link is stored locally in your device.
+- The extension stores your most recently used YouTube URL locally in your browser's storage.
+- This data is used solely to improve your experience by remembering your last submitted video.
-We do not save any of the stored data it is all stored locally on your browser
+- We do not collect, transmit, or store any user data on external servers.

-How We Use Your Information
-We don't:
+- All data is stored exclusively on your local device within your browser.

+## Permissions

+**Why we need certain permissions:**
+- **Storage permission:** Required to save your last used YouTube URL locally.
+- **Active Tab permission:** Needed to create the mini player within your current web page.
+- **Host permissions:** Allows the mini player to function on any website you visit.

-Data Security
+## Data Security

-The Extension uses local storage within your browser, which is protected by the security measures of the browser itself.
+The extension uses your browser's built-in local storage capabilities, which are protected by your browser's security measures.
+Since no data leaves your device, your information remains private.

-Third-Party Services
+## Third-Party Services

-The Extension does not share, sell, or distribute any user data to third parties.
-All data processing occurs locally within your browser.
+The extension embeds YouTube videos through YouTube's official iframe API.
+While viewing videos, YouTube's own privacy policy applies to your interaction with their content.

+The extension does not:
+- Share any data with third parties
+- Collect analytics or usage statistics
+- Use tracking technologies

-User Control
+## User Control

-Uninstallation:
+**Managing Your Data:**
+- You can clear your browser's local storage at any time to remove stored YouTube URLs.
-You can uninstall the Extension at any time by removing it from your browser.
-This will delete all locally stored data associated with the Extension.
+- Uninstalling the extension will completely remove all locally stored data associated with it.

-Changes to This Privacy Policy
+## Changes to This Privacy Policy

-We may update this privacy policy from time to time.
-Any changes will be posted on this page, and the date of the update will be indicated at the top of the policy.
+We may update this privacy policy periodically.
+Changes will be posted on this page with the date of the update indicated at the top.

-Contact Us
+## Contact Us

 If you have any questions or concerns about this privacy policy, please contact us at:

 Email: voraaryan1(at)gmail(dot)com

-By using the PokerNow Assistant Browser Extension, you agree to the terms outlined in this privacy policy.
+By using the YouTube Mini Player Extension, you agree to the terms outlined in this privacy policy.